evanbergeron/lockfree-bdd/index.md

 We implemented a parallel binary decision diagram library, focusing on spatial locality and cache coherence.
 The key data structure is a collection of lockfree hash tables that doubles as a memory allocator, garbage collector, and directed graph.

+Our preliminary tests suggest that our cache locality optimizations reduce last-level cache misses from roughly 20% to less than 1%.

 ## Background

 Binary decision diagrams (BDDs) are directed graphs that represent boolean functions.
 Once constructed, these graphs provide constant time equivalence checking.
 Unfortunately, constructing these graphs can be costly.